 But on October 7, 2001, while Shahidi was teaching his mother some more lessons he learned in Ben Israel, his mother collapsed in front of him.
 This would lead to her death in hospital on October 11; which devastated him.
 A few months after his mother’s death he did time in prison for assault and got deported back to London, where his sister had been living since August 2000.

 Activism and Conclusion

-While Saunders was in prison he met a large number of godbodies, who taught him the science of black Godhood and showed him how deep the street culture actually is.
-At that time Saunders was convinced, but on returning to London he was disconnected from the movement.
+While Shahidi was in prison he met a large number of godbodies, who taught him the science of black Godhood and showed him how deep the street culture actually is.
+At that time Shahidi was convinced, but on returning to London he was disconnected from the movement.
 Still, Saunders never lost sight of their basic message and tried to continue it, even in London.

 He then joined the Stop the War movement, the Anti-Imperialism struggle, the Make Poverty History, the Fair Trade movement, the Live Simply campaign, the Campaign Against the Arms Trade, the Socialist Workers’ Party, and the Afrikan Co-operative Union all to do his mother proud by “changing the world.”
 Then, finally, in 2014, he found certain godbodies in London and became a founding member of the London branch of the godbody movement.

 Saunders has also studied a large number of sociological works during his time in London and has compared the lessons of these and various spiritual systems to the godbody movement he currently represents.
 He now spreads all over the black community of London the depth of that godbody spirituality so as to ultimately liberate his people, internally and externally, and to do his mother proud.